-Paradise League is a Scandinavian jazz fusion band.
-Inspired by western and Japanese groups from the 70's and 80's, their music is created within the realm of contemporary jazz with a touch of electronic pop.
+Inspired by western and Japanese groups from the 70's onwards, Stockholm-based Paradise League creates music within the realm of contemporary jazz with a touch of electronic pop.

 Joel Nyman - trumpet, EVI | Oscar Olsén - guitar | Ludwig Sievert - keyboards | Gabriel Dahl - bass, vocals | Aleksi Ylimäki - drums